 - The farmer realised (past simple)that the strong gale of wind the previous night had blown (past perfect) away a lot of crops.

 That’s all in narrative tenses today.
-Can you identify how these tenses are playing out in your IELTS Writing and IELTS Speaking?
+Can you identify how these tenses are playing out in your writing and speaking

 Quiz: Narrative Tenses